KITC-LP

 KITC-LP (106.5 FM, "Community Supported Radio") is a low-power radio station.
 Licensed to Gilchrist, Oregon, United States, the station is currently owned by Crescent/Gilchrist Community Action Team.

 KITC operates a rotating wheel of formats depending on the day: traditional oldies on Sunday, contemporary country music on Monday, soft rock on Tuesday, 1970s classic hits on Wednesday, classic rock on Thursday, alt-country/Americana on Friday and 1980s classic hits on Saturday.

+The station is an affiliate of the syndicated Pink Floyd program "Floydian Slip."